This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 Real Data | 129,012 | 48,140 | 58,699 |

-Reference data is the database for similarity search during the inference stage for the Retail Item Embedding model.
+Reference data is the database for similarity search during the inference stage for the Retail Object Recognition model.
 The prediction of the inference images would be decided by the L2 distances of the extracted features.
 Specifically, the algorithm would select the reference object with the smallest L2 distance to the query object in the reference database by Kmeans, and the predicted class would be the corresponding class of the selected reference object.

 Generally 20-30 images/class for reference data is of the highest efficiency.
 However, it would be definitely better to collect more reference examples, say 100 images/class.